Skip to content

 melula simple website example

-While Melula’s website is pretty simple, it’s also pretty colorful, which goes so well with its branding and message.
+While Melula’s website is simple, it’s also colorful, which complements its branding and message.

-The “They talk about us” section contains some of the authority logos that add to the brand’s popularity.
+The “They talk about us” section includes authority logos that enhance the brand’s popularity.

 Note: A simple website layout doesn’t necessarily mean using plain colors.
 Go colorful!